Shakira: Dance and stage appearance

 The stage has been the one and only place of public exposure where Shakira feels uninhibited.
 She greatly enjoys performing before large gatherings, but feels uncomfortable when the number of spectators is small.
 "The stage and crowd and lights and applause of the people dress me.
 Once you take that away and you're there with your voice—it's such a private, intimate act, the one of singing and exposing your soul."
-Shakira easily and naturally connects and bonds with stadiums full of fans and demonstrates in such settings "boundless self-confidence".
+She easily and naturally connects and bonds with stadiums full of fans and demonstrates in such settings "boundless self-confidence".

 Beginning in her twenties, Shakira dyed her black hair blond (first) and often performed barefoot (later).
 For her light-dyed hair (on account of which she has been called a "sellout"), she gave an interviewer the following explanation: "But it wasn't a calculated move.
 It wasn't like, Oh, I want to reach the American audience—let me be blonde and let me get a pair of blue contact lenses and bleach my skin.
 I didn't want to be white.
 I just thought my curls looked cool with a blonde, beachy style".
-Between Shakira's MTV Unplugged (1999) and Roseland Ballroom (2001) Manhattan shows, her stage appearance and style changed dramatically.
-"Her previous look was just as pretty, but the new one is tougher and wilder", noted in December 2001 Frank Kogan of The Village Voice.
+However, a fan wrote: "she's got to dye her hair blond and bare her body ... to succeed in the United States".
+Between Shakira's MTV Unplugged (1999) and Roseland Ballroom (2001) Manhattan shows, with the Tour Anfibio transition intervening in 2000, her stage appearance and style changed dramatically.
+"Her previous look was just as pretty, but the new one is tougher and wilder", noted in December 2001 Frank Kogan in The Village Voice.
 To Ted Kessler of The Observer (2002), Shakira "did look like a Latino Britney", with her "all bleached blonde curls" and a "tiny 5ft frame", "but as soon as she opened her mouth, she slipped into gear and motored powerfully past Britney's breathy bump'n'grind".

 Songwriting

-Music industry executive and artist manager Merck Mercuriadis praised Shakira's songwriting footprint, saying "what no one should ever take for granted is that she is one of the most serious and successful songwriters of the last 25 years, having written or co-written virtually every song she has ever recorded".
+Shakira has written several hundred songs, of which at least several dozen have become widely-known hits.
+Music industry executive and artist manager Merck Mercuriadis praised Shakira's songwriting footprint, saying in 2021: "what no one should ever take for granted is that she is one of the most serious and successful songwriters of the last 25 years, having written or co-written virtually every song she has ever recorded".
 Isabelia Herrera, a music editor, critic and curator, wrote of Shakira's "fascinating, idiosyncratic songwriting".
-Shakira has written several hundred songs, of which at least several dozen have become widely-known hits.
+Shakira is fluent in several languages, having written and recorded songs in English, Spanish, and Portuguese, among others.